Assessing the Business Process Modeling Competences of Large Language Models: Experiment settings

 \subsection{Statistical Evaluation}

 To determine if the observed performance variations between LLMs were statistically significant, we adopted a robust, non-parametric evaluation framework.
-This approach was chosen because our quality scores are ordinal (rank-based) and our dataset has missing values whenever an LLM fails to produce a valid BPMN-XML, making standard parametric tests unsuitable.
+This approach was chosen because our quality scores are ordinal (rank-based) and our dataset has missing values whenever an LLM fails to produce a valid BPMN XML file, making standard parametric tests unsuitable.

-Our analysis began with a global test using the Skillings-Mack test \cite{Chatfleld_Skillings_Mack_2009}, selected for its unique ability to handle missing data where other methods like the Friedman test would fail.
-This test ranks the valid LLM outputs for each prompt to determine if any significant performance variations exist across the entire group, yielding a test statistic $T$ which is compared against a $\chi^2$ distribution.
+Our analysis began with a global test using the Skillings-Mack test \cite{Chatfleld_Skillings_Mack_2009}, selected for its unique ability to handle missing data when other methods like the Friedman test would fail.
+This test ranks the valid LLM outputs for each prompt to determine whether significant performance variations exist across the entire group, yielding a test statistic $T$ that is compared against a $\chi^2$ distribution.
 Once a global effect was confirmed, we described each LLM's performance by calculating the mean score ($\bar{y}$) of its valid outputs.

-Finally, to isolate specific performance gaps, we conducted head-to-head comparisons using the Wilcoxon signed-rank test \cite{gibbons1993nonparametric}, a powerful method chosen because our data consists of paired samples (i.e., two LLMs evaluated on the same textual description) and does not assume a normal distribution.
-To ensure the integrity of these multiple comparisons, we applied a strict Bonferroni correction, a conservative method selected to prevent false positives rigorously.
+Finally, to isolate specific performance gaps, we conducted head-to-head comparisons using the Wilcoxon signed-rank test \cite{gibbons1993nonparametric}, a powerful method chosen because our data consist of paired samples (i.e., two LLMs evaluated on the same textual description) and does not assume a normal distribution.
+To ensure the integrity of these multiple comparisons, we applied a strict Bonferroni correction, a conservative method designed to rigorously prevent false positives.
 This technique adjusts each raw p-value $p$ from the $m$ tests to $p_{\text{adj}} = \min(mp, 1)$, and a difference was only deemed significant if this adjusted value fell below 0.05.